Mary Queeny

-Mary Queeny (ماري كويني; 1913–2003) was a Lebanese born Egyptian actress and film producer.
+Mary Queeny (ماري كويني; 1913–2003) is the stage name of Mary Boutros Younis, was a Lebanese-born Egyptian actress and film producer.

-Biography
+Early life

-She was born Mary Boutros Younis in 1913 to a Lebanese Christian family in Lebanon.
+Mary Boutros Younis was born in 1913 to a Lebanese Christian family in Lebanon.
 Her mother's cousin was Asaad Dagher, a writer and journalist at the Al-Ahram newspaper.

+Career

-In 1923 she moved to Cairo with her aunt, actress and film producer Assia Dagher.
-She took the name Mary Queeny when she was 12.
-She married Egyptian film actor and director Ahmad Galal in 1940.
-Their son is film director Nader Galal.
-Until her retirement in 1982, she produced all of the films he directed.
+In 1923 Queeny moved to Cairo with her aunt, actress and film producer Assia Dagher, and started acting in 1929.
+Her first role was in 1929 in the film Ghadat al-sahara (The Desert Beauty), and she went on to star in all of her aunt's subsequent films.

 Queeny became a popular actress and producer in a pioneering age of Egyptian cinema.
-Her first role was in 1929 in the film Ghadat al-sahara (The Desert Beauty).
-She went on to star in all of her aunt's subsequent films.
 She appeared in 20 films and was among the first women in Egypt to appear on screen without a veil.